Nova A.

 Read these analytical essay examples to gain a clearer understanding of how analytical essays work.

 Do you want to try writing your own analytical essay for practice and need topic suggestions?
-Here are ten analytical essay prompt topic ideas to ignite your imagination.
+Here are ten analytical essay prompt topic ideas for you.

 • Analyze the symbolism of the "green light" in F. Scott Fitzgerald's "The Great Gatsby."